GammaGames/NobleEngine-Example-Project/README.md

 ## Notes

+* I've created a [base scene](source/scenes/BaseScene.lua) that:
+  * Uses the SDK's debug drawing tools, simply add `drawDebug` to your sprites!
+  * Callbacks for device sleeping lifecycle
+  * A simple event bus for sending messages in the scene
-* I've created a [base scene](source/scenes/BaseScene.lua) with a some default behavior that makes it easier to interact with the system menu
+  * A some default behavior that makes it easier to interact with the system menu
+  * And probably a few things more!
 * The [play scene](source/scenes/Play.lua) uses sprites for the world, and most of the input is handled by the [Player](source/scripts/Player.lua) class
 * The [stats scene](source/scenes/Stats.lua) draws the grid in the background so it always shows up behind sprites
 * Noble branded assets are taken/modified from the [project template](https://github.com/NobleRobot/NobleEngine-ProjectTemplate)
 * Other image assets are from [Kenney](https://www.kenney.nl):
   * [1-Bit Pack](https://kenney.nl/assets/1-bit-pack)
   * [1-Bit Platformer Pack](https://kenney.nl/assets/1-bit-platformer-pack)
+* I've also included my [`.vscode`](.vscode) settings, it has a build task that:
+  1. Kills the simulator (if running)
+  2. Cleans the build directory
+  3. Bulids the project
+  4. Zips the build directory
+  5. Starts the simulator